r-trigo/jekyll-blog/_drafts/write-optimized-dockerfiles-for-fast-builds-and-light-images.md

 ```
 `0,21s user 0,16s system 0% cpu 1:49,47 total`

-Our build takes 1m49s at this point.
+Here’s our answer: our build takes **1m49s** at this point.

-### What if we just enable BuildKit with no additional changes, does it make a difference?
+But what if we just enable BuildKit with no additional changes?
+Does it make a difference?

-#### Enabling BuildKit
+### Enabling BuildKit

 BuildKit can be enabled with two methods:

-1. set the DOCKER_BUILDKIT=1 environment variable when invoking the docker build command, such as:
+1. Setting the DOCKER_BUILDKIT=1 environment variable when invoking the Docker build command, such as:

 ```bash
 time DOCKER_BUILDKIT=1 docker build --no-cache -t docker-class .
 ```

-2. enabling Docker BuildKit by default, set daemon configuration in `/etc/docker/daemon.json` feature to true and restart the daemon:
+2. Enabling Docker BuildKit by default, setting the daemon configuration in the `/etc/docker/daemon.json` feature to true, and restarting the daemon:

 ```json
 { "features": { "buildkit": true } }
 ```

-#### BuildKit initial impact
+#### BuildKit Initial Impact

 ```bash
 DOCKER_BUILDKIT=1 docker build --no-cache -t docker-class .
 ```